WangWenhao0716/AnyPattern/README.md

 ## Generate

 In the ``Generate`` folder, we provide all the code (~3000 lines) for 100 patterns (90 base + 10 novel) in our AnyPattern dataset.
 Since it is prohibitively expensive (distributed on 200 CPU nodes for 1 million CPU core hours) to generate by yourselves, we have provided the generated images (i.e. ``anypattern_v31`` you downloaded).
+You are also free to generate more.

 ## Train